Concerns about research animals

-The AWTU can provide veterinary clinical services for sick or injured research animals, investigation of animal health problems and advice on monitoring the health of animals in research facilities.
+The Animal Welfare Officer can also provide veterinary clinical services for sick or injured research animals, investigation of animal health problems, and advice on monitoring the health of animals in research facilities.

 Other concerns relating to the welfare of research animals at the University of Newcastle should first be raised with the Chief Investigator (CI) of the applicable project or the Associate Director, Research Infrastructure (ADRI) for breeding animals.

 If you cannot or do not wish to contact the CI or ADRI, or are not satisfied with the response received, you can contact the Animal Care and Ethics Committee (ACEC) Chair (via the Ethics Officer), or the Animal Welfare Officer who will liaise with the ACEC Chair.